-Introduction to computer-aided drafting using CAD software and sketching to generate two- and threedimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimension, graphical presentation of data, and fundamentals of computer graphics.
+Introduction to computer-aided drafting using CAD software and sketching to generate two- and three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimension, graphical presentation of data, and fundamentals of computer graphics.
 Prerequisite: MATH 1314 College Algebra or equivalent.
-Cross-listing: ITEC 2200.